Job Opportunity: Transitional Housing Program Residential Coordinator – Part-time

 - Ability to lift 25 pounds

 Salary: Based on experience and qualifications.
-This is a part-time position (20 hours a week, 4pm to 8pm).
+This is a part-time position with benefits.